jesseraypaulsen/portfolio/README.md

 ---

 ## DONE

+- bug: if you refresh the page at any point after having selected a section from the menu, the content corresponding to the selected menu item is still displayed and the arrow points to the Home icon.
+At the very least the arrow should reflect the selected section.
+Because the Refresh stays at the same URL, and the URL bar drives the main application logic through the Hash Router.
+Ie, React renders what the URL bar tells it to render.
+It renders different sections in Main.
+But the big arrow always starts at Home when the browser refreshes, indepedent of URL.
+So we need to set the big arrow's initial state to the state of the URL bar. <span style="color:green">✔</span>

 - also in Work > Ocean, nodecards -- put in github repo links so we can see each projects README.md with its respective todos list <span style="color:green">✔</span>